-156 States have ratified or have acceded to the Convention.
+157 States have ratified or have acceded to the Convention.
 They include:

-- > most of the States that at one time used, stockpiled, produced or transferred AP mines - > the vast majority of States that are or have been affected by AP mines - > every State in the Americas, except Cuba and the United States - > every State in Sub-Saharan Africa, except Somalia - > every Member State of the European Union, except Finland and Poland.
+- > most of the States that at one time used, stockpiled, produced or transferred AP mines - > the vast majority of States that are or have been affected by AP mines - > every State in the Americas, except Cuba and the United States - > every State in Sub-Saharan Africa, except Somalia - > the majority of the Member States of the ASEAN.